duckduckgo/duckduckhack-docs/resources/fathead-overview.md

 Field         | Description
 ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Source Domain | Specifies the domain name which this Fathead's data came from.
-For example, the [MDN CSS](https://duck.co/ia/view/mdn_css) Fathead has the Source Domain: '<https://developer.mozilla.org>'.
+Perl Module  | Used to define the name of the Perl Module we create to reference this Fathead internally.
+The name of the module should be the CamelCase version of the Instant Answer ID.
+E.g. For `id = mdn_css`, `module = DDG::Fathead::MdnCss`.
+Directory     | Ignore this.
+Options       | These options modify the way our internal Fathead parser behaves when preparing the `output.txt` for import into our database.
+Typically you only need to check the **Skip Abstract** box.
+This will ensure the parser does not modify the content of your article abstracts.
 Source Name   | Specifies the written name for the `Source Domain`.
 This name will be used for the "More at" link at the bottom of each Fathead result.
 For example, the [MDN CSS](https://duck.co/ia/view/mdn_css) Fathead has the Source name: 'Mozilla Developer Network'.
 This should be a recognizable name users can identify to understand where the data is from, and where they will be taken when they click the name.
+Minimum Abstract Length | This sets the threshold for acceptable Abstract lengths.
+Any articles with an abstract that has a character length below this threshold will be ignore and not added to the database.
+To ensure all your articles are used, **set this to `0`**.
+Source Skip  | Ignore this.
+Source Domain | Specifies the domain name which this Fathead's data came from.
+For example, the [MDN CSS](https://duck.co/ia/view/mdn_css) Fathead has the Source Domain: '<https://developer.mozilla.org>'.
+Language  | Ignore this.
 Source Info   | Specifies the name of the language, or library this Fathead is related to.
 This term is used as the subtitle for Fathead Articles.
 E.g. "JavaScript" or "macOS"
+Skip Query  | Ignore this.